 Many people with insulin resistance are overweight.
 They carry extra, dangerous fat around the waist.
 This belly fat is a source of inflammation that spreads all over the body.
 It leads to increased cardiovascular disease.
 Often people with insulin resistance don’t get enough exercise.
 They also often have a hard time controlling their cholesterol, triglycerides, and blood pressure.
 For people with metabolic syndrome, controlling these health issues is key to preventing diabetes, heart disease, and stroke.

 Regular physical activity and weight loss can help improve the way your body uses insulin.
 That can help treat prediabetes.
 It may also reduce your diabetes risk.
 You may even be able to get your glucose level back into the normal range.
 The following tips can help:

 Talk with your healthcare provider about starting an exercise routine.

 Build up to moderate-intensity exercise for at least 150 minutes a week of physical activity.
-Or do 30 minutes of physical activity 5 days a week.
+Or do 30 minutes of physical activity 3 to 5 days a week.
 Break the activity into 10-minute periods if that's easier for you.
 Don’t let more than 2 days go by without physical activity.